binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # noise if your web server is open to the internet, as many automated scanns target port 22.
     Port 202

-As you can see, these changes are very simple, but not so many people do not do it.
+As you can see, these changes are very simple, but many people do not do it.
 Every positive security change you make to low hanging fruit elevates it that much higher for the attacker to reach, making it less economical for them.

 You can also consider installing and configuring [denyhosts](https://www.digitalocean.com/community/articles/how-to-install-denyhosts-on-ubuntu-12-04)